Accelerated Bachelor/Master of Public Health, MPH

 When to Apply

 Mason undergraduates who have completed at least 75 credits toward any bachelor’s degree at Mason and no more than 90 credits toward the degree are eligible to apply.
 Students must have completed at least 24 credits at Mason at the time of application.
-Applicants to the accelerated MPH must have completed GCH 300, GCH 335 (BIO 214, PSYC 300, SOC 313 or another statistics course may be substituted), and ENGH 302 before submitting their application.
+Applicants to the accelerated MPH must have completed ENGH 302, GCH 300, and GCH 335 (BIO 214, PSYC 300, SOC 313 or another statistics course may be substituted) before submitting their application.

 Submitting an Application

-Please visit Mason's Office of Admissions for additional information on how to submit an application.
+The Accelerated MPH program is administered through the Office of Graduate Admissions.
+Please visit the Admissions Accelerated information page on how to submit an application.

 Accelerated Option Requirements

-While undergraduates, accelerated MPH students complete two of the following courses: GCH 543, GCH 560, GCH 600, GCH 601, or GCH 645 with a minimum grade of 3.00 in each course.
+While undergraduates, accelerated MPH students may complete up to four of the following courses: GCH 500, GCH 604, GCH 609, and/or GCH 645 with a minimum grade of 3.00 in each course.
 They must maintain a minimum GPA of 3.00 in all coursework and in coursework applied to their major (or with permission of the graduate program director).
 In the beginning of the semester in which the student will complete his/her undergraduate degree, the bachelor’s/accelerated master’s Transition Form (pdf) must be submitted, and then the student is admitted to graduate status.

-While each concentration has a different focus, the program prepares students to pursue careers as entry-level program managers, health promotion specialists, health scientists, and policy analysts, among other job titles.
+While each concentration has a different focus, the program prepares students to pursue careers as epidemiologists, environmental health officers, program managers, health promotion specialists, health scientists, and policy analysts, public health officers, and more.

 Community Health Promotion